HugoMatilla/Refactoring-Summary/readme.md

 When the "Middle man" (the server) does to much is time for the client to call the delegate directly.

-**Mechanics**

-* Create an accessor for the delegate.
-* For each client use of a delegate method, remove the method from the server and replace the call in the client to call method on the delegate.
-* Compile and test

 ##16 Introduce Foreign Method
 A server class you are using needs an additional method, but you can't modify the class.
 _Create a method in the client class with an instance of the server class as its first argument._

 ```java

 	Date newStart = new Date(previousEnd.getYear(),previousEnd.getMonth(),previousEnd.getDate()+1);
 ```
 to
 ```java

 	Date newStart = nextDay(previousEnd);

 	private static Date nextDay(Date date){